 Best bottle to invest in: Chateau Latour 2000

-This wine is a brilliant, golden colour with fresh acidity and notes of honeycomb, orange blossoms and saffron.
+This wine is a brilliant, golden color with fresh acidity and notes of honeycomb, orange blossoms and saffron.
 It’s a bottle for the impatient; perfect for drinking in 2021.
 While it begins as a subtle wine, it’s one that grows with each sip, with a concentrated nose of apricot, honey and marzipan and earthy notes of dried citrus.
-It’s well-rounded and medium sweet with a velvety texture.
+It’s well-rounded and medium-sweet with a velvety texture.

 Best vintage to drink this year: Château d’Yquem Sauternes 2005